 - Make contact with each group or person on your target list.
-It's fine to start with an email, but be prepared to call them or visit them in person if they don't respond. - Introduce yourself and the student government. - Describe the Student Vote campaign and your goals. - Ask them to join the campaign. - Explain what activities you would like them to do and why. - Listen to their response. - Are they interested?
+It's fine to start with an email, but be prepared to call them or visit them in person if they don't respond. - Introduce yourself and the student government. - Describe the Student Vote campaign and your goals. - · Ask them to join the campaign. - Explain what activities you would like them to do and why. - Different groups bring different things to the table.
+Tailor your ask to their strengths. - Listen to their response. - Are they interested?
 What do they seem interested in? - What are their priorities and issues?
 Are there ways you can help them with their programs?